 The Centre for Sustainable Food Systems at the UBC Farm is a very unique research centre as we actively leverage the integrated production farm in our teaching and learning.
 The farm itself is situated within a 90-year old coastal hemlock forest that comprises a mosaic of cultivated annual crop fields, perennial hedgerows, fruit orchards and educational demonstration gardens.
 Beyond the research fields, the UBC Farm dedicates large fields to production and public engagement.
 The UBC Farm grows over 200 varieties of fruits, vegetables, and herbs.
 The farm also features honey beehives, seed production, flowers and egg-laying, open-pasture hens.
 The thing we are the most proud of growing is good soil, and thereby good humans.

 Is everything organic?

-All produce is grown according to British Columbia Certified Organic Management Standards, and as of May 1st, 2016, UBC Farm is currently working towards organic certification.
+All produce is grown according to British Columbia Certified Organic Management Standards, and as of May 1st, 2016, UBC Farm is now certified organic through NOOA.
 Soil stewardship is maintained through cover cropping and the use of compost, weeds are managed through hand or mechanical cultivation, and the farm aims to maintain a healthy balance of beneficial insects to keep pest populations in check.

 Are there animals on the farm?